magento/merchdocs/src/stores/cookie-reference.md

 group: getting-started
 ---

-The default Magento cookies are classified as Exempt / Non-Exempt to help merchants meet the requirements of privacy regulations such as the [GDPR]({% link stores/compliance-gdpr.md %}).
+The default cookies in Adobe Commerce and Magento Open Source are classified as Exempt / Non-Exempt to help merchants meet the requirements of privacy regulations such as the [GDPR]({% link stores/compliance-gdpr.md %}).
 Merchants should use this information as a guide, and consult with legal advisors to update their Privacy and Cookie Policies as part of a comprehensive privacy regulation compliance strategy.

-## Magento 2 Default Cookies
+## Default Cookies

-The following cookies are used by Magento Commerce “out of the box” for on-premise and cloud installations.
+The following cookies are used by Adobe Commerce “out of the box” for on-premise and cloud installations.
 These cookies may be required by functionality that is explicitly requested by the customer.
 To learn about the lifetime of session cookies, see [Session Lifetime]({% link customers/customer-online-options.md %}).

 Some of these cookies may provide configuration options, including enable/disable, as needed.